parryjacob/jacobparry.ca/index.md

 GitHub.

 <div class="centre">
-    <em>All opinions expressed are my own and do not express the views or opinions of my employer, past or present.</em>
+    <em>All opinions expressed are my own and do not express the views or opinions of my employers, past or present.</em>
 </div>